ScottDikowitz/Instashare/README.md

 -authorization
 -posting photos
 -viewing other user's photos
--'following' other users
+-following other users
 -photo feed for followed users
 -adding comments to photos
--direct messaging
+-liking photos
--premium styling
+-user/tag search

 FresherNote is a web application inspired by Evernote built using Ruby on Rails and React.js.
 FresherNote allows users to: